-Congressman Glenn Nye represented Virginia’s 2nd District, which includes the communities of Hampton Roads and the Eastern Shore, during the 111th Congress (2009-2011).
-A fifth-generation resident of the district, Nye began his international career assisting the US Director at the European Bank for Reconstruction and Development in London.
-A former Foreign Service officer, Nye spent more than ten years overseas, volunteering to serve in conflict zones around the world including Kosovo, Iraq, and Afghanistan.
+Congressman Glenn Nye represented Virginia’s 2nd District in the U.S. Congress from 2009-11.
+He began his international career assisting the U.S. director at the European Bank for Reconstruction and Development in London.
+A former Foreign Service officer, Nye spent more than ten years overseas, serving in conflict zones around the world including Kosovo, Iraq, and Afghanistan.

-Assigned to Macedonia and Kosovo, in 2001 Nye received the State Department’s Superior Honor Award for organizing the rescue of 26 American citizens who were being held behind insurgent lines, and for negotiating the release of an American hostage.
+Assigned to Macedonia and Kosovo, in 2001 Nye received the U.S. Department of State's Superior Honor Award for organizing the rescue of 26 U.S. citizens who were being held behind insurgent lines, and for negotiating the release of an U.S. hostage.

-Nye was next assigned to the US Embassy in Singapore, where he helped to negotiate intellectual property agreements that protected American businesses and entrepreneurs in support of the US-Singapore Free Trade Agreement.
+Nye was next assigned to the U.S. Embassy in Singapore, where he helped to negotiate intellectual property agreements that protected U.S. businesses and entrepreneurs in support of the U.S.-Singapore Free Trade Agreement.

 In 2007, Nye again volunteered to return to a war zone, this time in Iraq.
 He spent nearly a year working as an advisor for a USAID program tasked with combating the insurgency by creating jobs and stabilizing neighborhoods.
 In the end, the effort was able to create employment for over 70,000 Iraqis.

-Glenn Nye was sworn in as Representative from Virginia's 2nd District on January 6th, 2009.
-He served on the House Armed Services Committee and the House Veterans Affairs Committee in addition to serving as the Chairman of the House Small Business Subcommittee on Contracting and Technology.
+During Nye's term in Congress, he served on the House Armed Services Committee and the House Veterans Affairs Committee in addition to serving as the chairman of the House Small Business Subcommittee on Contracting and Technology.